jedxops/address_translation/README.md

 Week 5)     Finish source development.

 Week 6)     Demonstrate the difference between the prototype and the current version of the product.
-(MVP --minimum viable product).

-            Begin turning project into a web app.
+            (MVP --minimum viable product); begin turning project into a web app.

 Week 7)     Continue working towards turning the project into a web app.

 Week 8)     Finish web app development.

 Post-class)     Maintain and update software periodically.

-                Share project with prospective CS333 students so they can test it and use it to help them with taking their OS course (CS333).
+                Share project with prospective CS333 students so they can test it and use it to help them with taking their OS course (CS333 at PSU).

 ## Build and Run

 First, clone this repository and use `git clone repository_link` on your local machine to clone the repository and work with it.

-In order to build this repository, you must install rust. `rustup` is a great way to do this https://rustup.rs/
+In order to build this repository, you must install rust. `rustup` is a great way to do this: https://rustup.rs/

 Once rust has been installed, you can build this program/library using the command: `cargo build` and run it with `cargo run`.